marbl/canu/documentation/source/parameter-reference.rst

     - more than lowCovSpan fraction of the contig is at coverage below lowCovDepth (defaults 0.5, 5) This filtering is done immediately after initial contigs are formed, before potentially incorrectly spanned repeats are detected.
-Initial contigs that incorrectly span a repeat can be split into multiple conitgs; none of these new contigs will be flagged as 'unassembled', even if they are a single read.
+Initial contigs that incorrectly span a repeat can be split into multiple contigs; none of these new contigs will be flagged as 'unassembled', even if they are a single read.